jaybaws/packer-boxes/README.md

-# VS Code Backend - centos 8 stream
+# VS Code Backend - Ubuntu 22.04 LTS
 Are you a developer whose solutions are targeted at Linux runtimes?
 Does your company force you to use a Windows laptop?

 Yep, so much for [Shift-left testing](https://en.wikipedia.org/wiki/Shift-left_testing)...